• Skip to primary navigation

 Texture and tenderness are key when it comes to cooked and raw shrimp.

-Cooked shrimp are firmer and more succulent.
+Cooked shrimp are firmer and more juicy.

 When cooked, the muscle fibers in shrimp contract, resulting in a denser texture.